Obesity is growing at an alarming rate in the United States with one in three children now overweight or obese.

 Here are two easy shopping tips: first, 90 percent of the food in your cart should come from the perimeter of the store.

-There's something called the
+There's something called the five twenty rule

 that makes label reading easier if you're finding it difficult to decipher the back of the package.